plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

 The `⊑` relation adapts the familiar notion of subset to the Value data type.
 This relation plays the key role in enabling self-application.
-There are two rules that are specific to functions, `Fun⊑` and `Dist⊑`, which we discuss below.
+There are two rules that are specific to functions, `⊑-fun` and `⊑-dist`, which we discuss below.

 ```